Kristina01111000/WordPressTheme/README.md

 blank wp theme at underscores.me
 	 => much easier than writing it all out, can be edited

-plugins im learning to use on wp:
+plugins im using on wp:
 	- peepso
 	- learndash -> has inbuilt paypal
-	- woocommerce -> not needed if learndash is being used

 Currently working on Dr. W's site